camoverride/question_answering/README.md

 ## Run

-Install the requirements:
+Install the requirements and start Docker:

+- `conda create --name question_answering python=3.8 -y && conda activate question_answering`
-- `pip install -r requirements-dev.txt`
+- `pip install -r requirements.txt`

 Download the model as a docker servable and boot it up: